 Members of the Governing Authority are drawn from the staff, students, graduates and external organisations.

-Governing Authority is chaired by an external Chairperson, Baroness Nuala O'Loan DBE, or in her absence, the Deputy Chairperson, Mr Peter Cassells, and adheres to the Code of Governance for Irish Universities 2019 as its primary code of practice.
+Governing Authority is chaired by an external Chairperson and adheres to the Code of Governance for Irish Universities 2019 as its primary code of practice.

 The Academic Council, subject to review by the Governing Authority, controls the academic affairs of the University, including the curriculum of, and instruction and education provided by, the University.
-It is chaired by the President, and includes the Vice-Presidents, Registrar, Deans, Heads of Schools and Departments, the Librarian, Directors of the Computer Centre and Language Centre, and representative of all grades of academic staff and students.
+It is chaired by the President, and includes the Vice-Presidents, Registrar, Deans, Heads of Schools and Departments, Librarian, and representatives of all grades of academic staff and students.
 It is supported in its activities by a committee structure and by Faculties.